The Great Wall of China: A Timeless Marvel

 Photo by pe3check on Adobe Stock

-Mutianyu is the section featuring the most well-preserved part of the wall.
-The many fortifications in this section make it one of the most popular sites for visitors with children.
+Mutianyu features the most well-preserved part of the wall.
+Its many fortifications make it one of the most popular sites for visitors with children.

 Jiankou’s Unspoiled Wilderness